Over 5000 posts

 What if he was driving a truck for the post office?

 Been thinking about this too.
 What got me away from that is his stressing that he "had to [...]
 GET a job".I had that same thought.

 Not at that time, no. But we can't overlook the possibility that he was stretching the truth slightly and engaging in some early myth-building, even then.
 Burnett was a publisher, after all.I don't really see a reason why he would lie to Burnett in that point.

 According to the person who once was here claiming she was Barbara's granddaughter the true name was 'Frye' and Barbara only cut that to 'Fry' (maybe because of her short neck, she wanted to have things short *haha*).

 Agreed.
 Only, it seems she never 'really' changed it: the marriage certificate says 'Frye' and I bet her death certificate even so.
-Whatever. (of course I too have never 'officially' changed my name to Roni even though it graces my passport.)
+Whatever.[...]
+Frye, but if someone wants to change their name in some way, I figure the world should go along with them.

 I was reading the long letter to Corrigan (re: writing an intro to the first LouJon book) the other day where he gives what is essentially a one page biography and he talks about driving the truck again after getting out of the hospital...and in the poem my 2nd and 3rd jobs (which isn't in the db yet) he mentions the stock clerk at Sears as his third job...just for matters of completion: